andrew/ultimate-awesome/README.md

 - [awesome-monocular-3D-reconstruction](https://github.com/LinZhuoChen/awesome-monocular-3D-reconstruction) - A list of papers about monocular reconstruction (processing).
 - [awesome-postgres-resources](https://github.com/maahl/awesome-postgres-resources) - A curated list of awesome PostgreSQL resources to understand PostgreSQL.
 - [awesome-korean-techblog](https://github.com/maczniak/awesome-korean-techblog) - 한국어 기술 블로그 목록 (list of Korean tech blogs).
+- [awesome-maldives](https://github.com/MaldivianDevelopers/awesome-maldives) - A curated list of amazingly awesome libraries, resources and shiny things made by maldivian developers.
 - [awesome-artificial-intelligence-ethics](https://github.com/marikyu7/awesome-artificial-intelligence-ethics) - An (awesome) list of content reltated to Artificial Intelligence Ethics.
 - [awesome-netsuite-ai](https://github.com/michoelchaikin/awesome-netsuite-ai) - A curated list of awesome NetSuite AI resources, tools, articles, and community contributions focused on the NetSuite AI Connector Service and MCP (Model Context Protocol) integration.
 - [awesome-gsr](https://github.com/mintisan/awesome-gsr) - A comprehensive collection of GSR-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Galvanic Skin Response field.
 - [awesome-data-science](https://github.com/m-muecke/awesome-data-science) - Data science and programming resources for daily work.
 - [awesome-linkeddata](https://github.com/nandana/awesome-linkeddata) - A list of tools for publishing and consuming Linked Data.
-- [awesome-kubernetes-configuration-management](https://github.com/ndrpnt/awesome-kubernetes-configuration-management) - A taxonomy of Kubernetes configuration management tools.
 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
 - [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [awesome-talks](https://github.com/paulopez78/awesome-talks) - Awesome talks about event sourcing, cqrs, microservices, funcional programming .